waterdog-oss/outbox-event-bus/README.md

 * Add the dependency: com.github.waterdog-oss:ktor-event-bus:<release-version>

 ### Setting up a producer:
-1. Setup the dependencies (database and event bus factory) via Koin
+1. Setup the dependencies (database and local event store)
 2. Setup Kafka
-3. Use the event bus factory, to get a producer
+3. Use the event bus provider, to get a producer
 4. Send a message

 Example: